NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.1/amip.md

 Note that you must have a MOOSE account before archiving can work - see [below](#support) for help.

 #### Optional configuration settings
-To aid portability, the suites use site-specific optional configuration settings which override default values for some parameters when **suite conf -> Machine Options -> Site at which model is being run** is set to `MONSooN`.
+To aid portability, the suite uses site-specific optional configuration settings which override default values for some parameters when **suite conf -> Machine Options -> Site at which model is being run** is set to `MONSooN`.
 In particular, when running on Monsoon2, the names for ancillaries in

 * **um -> namelist -> Reconfiguration and Ancillary Control -> Configure ancils and initialise dump fields**